What Are the Benefits of Employee Satisfaction?

 Employees perform at their best when they are happy at work and feel like their feedback is being met with action and accountability.
 Learn about the benefits of employee satisfaction for both the business and the individual.

-Since the phrase “the customer is always right” was popularized by retailers such as Selfridge’s and Wanamaker’s in the early 20th century, customers have often been referred to as a company’s most significant stakeholder.
-In turn, customer satisfaction has often been seen as a strong marker of success for business outcomes.
+Ever since the phrase “the customer is always right” was popularized by retailers such as Selfridges and Wanamaker’s in the early 20th century, customers have often been referred to as a company’s most significant stakeholder.
+In turn, customer satisfaction has often been seen as a strong success marker for business outcomes.
 But what about employee satisfaction?

 What Is Employee Satisfaction?

-Employee satisfaction refers to how happy an employee is with their job.
-A satisfied employee is content with their work-life balance, often being more punctual, productive, and engaged.
-Job satisfaction covers a majority of the employee experience, including:
+Employee satisfaction refers to how happy and fulfilled an employee is at their job.
+A satisfied employee is content with their role and their work-life balance, often being more punctual, productive, and engaged as a result.
+Employee satisfaction covers a majority of the employee experience, including:

 • Workload.